rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Speed strategy: you skip unfolding the staircase by doing a Shield Jump.

+Other: the Cerberus and other enemies unload when you touch the sacred mist up ahead, preventing them from being reached with stale reference bugs after that.

 Other: if you do a Shield Run away from the first sacred mist as Kratos is